jcrossley3/lein-modules/README.md

   into each project map of your "child" modules.
-* `:versions` - Similar to Maven's dependency management feature, but **much** simpler, child modules can use keywords instead of version strings in their dependency/plugins/parent vectors.
+* `:versions` - Similar to Maven's dependency management feature, but **much** simpler, child modules can use keywords instead of version strings in their dependencies/plugins/parent vectors.
 Those keywords are associated to actual version strings in this map, allowing you to maintain the versions of your child modules' shared dependencies in a single place.
-* `:dirs` - **TODO** Normally, child modules are discovered by searching for project.clj files, but this vector can override that behavior by specifying exactly which directories contain child modules.
+* `:dirs` - **TODO** Normally, child modules are discovered by searching for descendant project.clj files, but this vector can override that behavior by specifying exactly which directories contain child modules.
 Whether this option is specified or not, build order is determined by child module interdependence.

 The plugin relies on the `:relative-path` attribute of the `:parent` vector in each module's project.clj.
 Via implicit Leiningen